Close

 kindle-3 nook-3 ebooks-3 google play-3 kobo-3

-opens in a new windowThe Phoenix Unchained opens in a new windowthe phoenix unchained by mercedes lackey & james mallory by Mercedes Lackey & James Mallory — $3.99
+The Phoenix Unchainedthe phoenix unchained by mercedes lackey & james mallory by Mercedes Lackey & James Mallory — $3.99

 After a thousand years of peace, much Magick has faded from the world.
 The Elves live far from humankind.
 There are no High Mages, and Wild Mages are seen only rarely.
 Bisochim, a powerful Wild Mage, is determined to reintroduce Darkness to the world, believing that it is out of Balance.
 Tiercel, a young Armethalian nobleman, is convinced that High Magic is not just philosophy.
 He attempts a spell—and draws the unwelcome attention of Bisochim.
 Tiercel survives Bisochim’s attack and begins trying to turn himself into a High Mage.
 Next in line to be Harbormaster of Armethalieh, Harrier instead finds himself regularly saving Tyr’s life and meeting magickal people and creatures.
 To Harrier’s dismay, it seems that he must become a hero.